umaucher/module_template/README.md

 ### 2️⃣ Build the Examples of module

-> DISCLAMER: Depending what module implements, it's possible that different
+> DISCLAIMER: Depending what module implements, it's possible that different
 > configuration flags needs to be set on command line.

 To build all targets of the module the following command can be used: